jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 ## Fenced code blocks

 Note that you can set off a block of text using three preceding and three following backtick characters.

+!!! note:
+    The language keywords are not the same as in github -- there is overlap but also differences.
+See this list for the  [language keywords](https://pygments.org/docs/lexers/) for the Pygments
+Python syntax highlighter used by Material for MkDocs.

+Earlier text:

-Like in Github you can specify a [programming language keyword](https://github.com/github-linguist/linguist/blob/master/lib/linguist/languages.yml) immediately following the leading three backticks to cause the text to be formatted in that language's nottation.
+Like in Github you can specify a [programming language keyword](https://github.com/github-linguist/linguist/blob/master/lib/linguist/languages.yml) immediately following the leading three backticks to cause the text to be formatted in that language's notation.

 There is a directory [full of examples](https://github.com/github-linguist/linguist/tree/master/samples) you can simply click on.